Intensive Program Courses

 The primary emphasis of an Integrated English Skills class is on listening and speaking skills, though reading, writing, and grammar are also emphasized.
 Students participate in small and large group discussions, give presentations, and conduct interviews, among a variety of other activities.

-Basic Word Studies
+Basic Word Studies and Grammar

 - Grammar I